dotnet/designs/accepted/2020/platform-checks/platform-checks.md

 > 'UIApplicationExitsOnSuspend' has been deprecated since iOS 13.1

-Miguel decides that he'll tackle that problem later as he needs to ship now,so he invokes the generic "Suppress in code" code fixer which surrounds his code with `#pragma warning disable`.
+Miguel decides that he'll tackle that problem later as he needs to ship now, so he invokes the generic "Suppress in code" code fixer which surrounds his code with `#pragma warning disable`.

 ### Detecting removal of OS APIs

-A few year after his massively successful fizz-buzzed Baby Shark, Apple releases iOS 15.
+A few years after his massively successful fizz-buzzed Baby Shark, Apple releases iOS 15.
 After upgrading Miguel gets the following diagnostic:

 > 'UIApplicationExitsOnSuspend' has been removed since iOS 15.0